facg3/Khobza/README.md

 Our app gives the user the ability to customize their order through the 'notes' option we provide with the 'cofirm order' page.

 ## How to use our app:
 Get an account on our app.
-Go to the home page and sign up.
+Go to the registration page and sign up.
 Login, and browse the sandwiches.

 Once you choose a sandwich and happy with your order, you can